Kehinde Odedosu, M.D.

-In addition to patient care, Dr. Odedosu has a strong commitment to medical education and became Director of the Internal Medicine SubInternship Course in 2016.
-She also is honored to serve as a Pritchard College Mentor.
+Dr. Odedosu joined the UT Southwestern faculty in 2010.
+She has a strong commitment to medical education and became Director of the Internal Medicine SubInternship Course in 2016.
+She also serves as a Pritchard College Mentor.

-Dr. Odedosu interests outside of medicine include her family and traveling.
+Dr. Odedosu's interests outside of medicine include her family and traveling.

 - Medical School